-Commencing on 21 March 2014, the Compliance and Enforcement Policy (PDF) sets out the Commission's approach on the compliance and enforcement of the legislative provisions it administers.
-The Policy outlines how the Commission determines what enforcement action is appropriate and helps set and manage public and industry expectations in this regard.
+Commencing on 1 July 2017, the Compliance and Enforcement Strategy (PDF) sets out the Commission's approach on the compliance and enforcement of the legislative provisions it administers.
+The Strategy outlines how the Commission determines what enforcement action is appropriate and helps set and manage public and industry expectations in this regard.

 Other QBCC Policies